eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-signals-event.md

 Events are one of the centerpieces of Ditto:
 * they are persisted/appended into the datastore
 * they are published in the Ditto cluster, so other Ditto backend services can react on them (e.g. in order to update the search index)
-* they are published to interested parties (if they are authorized) via the [Websocket API](protocol-bindings-websocket.html) and via [HTTP Server Sent Events](httpapi-sse.html) as [change notifications](basic-changenotifications.html)
+* they are published to interested parties (if they are authorized) via the [WebSocket API](protocol-bindings-websocket.html) and via [HTTP Server Sent Events](httpapi-sse.html) as [change notifications](basic-changenotifications.html)